jpgoldberg/toy-crypto-math/docs/source/modules/utils.rst

 .. autofunction:: next_power2

-This is yet another function where talking a logarithm (base 2 this time) would be the mathematically nice way to do things,
+This is yet another function where taking a logarithm (base 2 this time) would be the mathematically nice way to do things,

 ..   math:: p = \lceil \log_2(n) \rceil